George J. Terwilliger III: Early and family life

 Terwilliger was born June 5, 1950, in New Brunswick, New Jersey.
 He grew up in Metuchen, N.J., went to public school, graduated from Seton Hall University (B.A., 1973) with a degree in Communications and Antioch School of Law (J.D., 1978).
-Married, Terwilliger has three children and three grandchildren, and resides in Alexandria and Delaplane, Virginia.
+Married, Terwilliger has three children and three grandchildren, and resides in Delaplane, Virginia, where he operates the family farm, Pleasant Vale Farm, and manages other business interests.
 His father, George J. Terwilliger, Jr., was a civil engineer and Navy veteran with combat experience in the Pacific in World War II.
 His mother, Ruth Terwilliger, was a librarian and worked in real estate sales.

 Career

 Early government service

 After admission to the bar, Terwilliger served as Assistant U.S. Attorney for the District of Columbia (1978–81) and an Assistant U.S. Attorney for the District of Vermont (1981–87) and then became U.S. Attorney for Vermont (1987-1991) and later Deputy U.S. Attorney General (1991–93) in the George H. W. Bush administration.
-Terwilliger specialized in white-collar crime and terrorism.
+Terwilliger was on a small prosecutor team that managed the initial response to the initial response to the shooting of President Reagan.
+Terwilliger specialized in white-collar crime and terrorism.In 1987, Terwilliger prosecuted three men in a terrorism case involving a bomb smuggled into the US in Vermont.
 In 1993, Terwilliger briefly took the helm of the Justice Department as acting attorney general after the departure of former Attorney General William Barr.